mchoi1215/lab-setting-up-git/README.md

  - Commit and push changes to your repository to submit your homework

 ## Complete setup of your virtual machine
-You should have already installed VirtualBox and have downloaded the image that you will use to create your virtual machine so lets create it!
+You should have already installed VirtualBox and have downloaded the image that you will use to create your virtual machine so lets create it!g
+ - If you haven't already, [download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [the image](https://github.com/kayashaolu/webarch/releases/download/Fall-2016-VM/Lubuntu.Class.ova) we all will use for your own VM in this class.
  - Open VirtualBox
  - Go to File -> Import Appliance
  - Select the image file (ova file) that you recently downloaded
  - And now you have your own virtual machine (username: student password student)
- - If interested you can also install the Guest additions for your host Operating System that could make daily operations easier.
+ - If interested you can also install the [Guest additions](https://www.virtualbox.org/wiki/Downloads) for your host Operating System that could make daily operations easier.

 ## Learn to use the LXTerminal on your Virtual Machine
 For this first lab you will need to open your Virtual Machine and use the Terminal for the first time.
 You can reach the terminal by pressing on the Windows like button on the bottom left hand corner of the screen and go to System Tools -> LXTerminal.